AllenInstitute/asap-modules/README.md

 # Installation

-Please refer the documentation :ref:`installation`. on how to install and use ASAP modules
+Please refer the documentation [Installation](docs/readme/installation.rst). on how to install and use ASAP modules

 # How to run